tfpauly/privacy-proxy/draft-private-access-tokens.md

 The Issuer determines the correct ORIGIN_TOKEN_KEY by using the decrypted ORIGIN_NAME value.
 Issuers are expected to be able to deterministically select the correct key based on information sent in the request.
-Clients do not send a specific key_id, to prevent Origins from choosing per-client keys.
+Clients do not indicate the ORIGIN_TOKEN_KEY to use, to prevent Origins from choosing per-client keys.

 If the Issuer is willing to give a token to the Client, the Issuer completes the issuance flow by computing a blinded response as follows: